Table of Contents

 Parker-Hannifin has created a scalable aluminum piping system called Transair, which it markets through dealers like Exotic Automation & Supply.
 The company advertises Transair as “the most advanced air, inert gas, and vacuum aluminum air piping system available on the market.”

-It is this innovative and highly efficient air transportation system that is arousing the interest of cannabis growers and cultivators in Michigan and elsewhere.
+It is this innovative and high-efficiency gas piping system that is arousing the interest of cannabis growers and cultivators in Michigan and elsewhere.
 Transair piping can be used to bathe growing rooms with generous supplies of plant-supporting carbon dioxide, which can boost cannabis production by a measurable percentage.
-The Transair piping system can also be used to transport inert nitrogen gas to drying rooms, as a way to speed the cannabis drying process.
+The Transair high-efficiency gas piping system can also be used to transport inert nitrogen gas to drying rooms, as a way to speed the cannabis drying process.